Akash-Nag/MDL-Suite/README.md

 1. The MDL Compiler
 1. The MDL Generator

-## Build/Execution Instructions and Dependencies
+## Dependencies and Build Instructions

 Both the generator and compiler are written in Java.
 The pre-built JARs are available in the `build` directory and executing them requires a JVM (Oracle Java 10, version 10.0.2) to be installed.
 There are no other dependencies for this software.
 For building from source, any JVM (version 8 onwards) can be used and the Java source files are available in the `mdlc` and `mdlg` directories.